BlueCyro/ReFract/README.md

 - Lets you dynamically alter things such as bloom, depth of field and much more
 - Interfaces through dynamic variables for ease-of-creation
+- Values can be driven and animated via LogiX as a result
 - Persistent across item and world saves
 - Will make you the coolest kid on the block